polterguy/polterguy.github.io/plugins/magic.lambda.logging/index.md

 You can of course exchange the above **[log.info]** with **[log.error]**, **[log.debug]** or **[log.fatal]**.

+All four slots return the id of the log entry they created as their value, allowing you to reference the entry later - for instance passing it to **[log.get]**, or returning it to a client such that an error can be correlated with the exact log entry describing it.
+If the configured log level filtered the invocation out, such that no entry was created, the returned value is null.

 Children nodes will be assumed to be _"meta information"_ associated with the invocation, allowing you to log data such as follows.